Extending CSST Emulator to post-DESI era: Discussions

 The elongated direction of the extended range aligns with the equal-$\dlss$ line in the $w_0\mbox{-}w_a$ plane.
 In principle, this direction can be derived by solving the condition of $\dlss = \mathrm{const}$.
-However, an analytical solution is not attainable for models with a time-varying dark energy equation of state.
-For practical application, we have incorporated this spectral equivalence method into the \texttt{CSST Emulator}\footnote{\url{https://github.com/czymh/csstemu}} package to facilitate cosmological likelihood analysis in the post-DESI era.
-Note that the accuracy degradation over the entire extended domain remains negligible relative to the intrinsic precision of the original \texttt{CSST Emulator}, as demonstrated in Section~\ref{sec:simulation-validation}.
+However, an analytical solution is not attainable for models with a time-varying dark energy equation of state. {For practical application, we have incorporated this spectral equivalence method into the \texttt{CSST Emulator}\footnote{\url{https://github.com/czymh/csstemu/blob/master/CEmulator/SpectralEquivalence.py}} package to find the auxiliary models, facilitating cosmological likelihood analysis in the post-DESI era.} Note that the accuracy degradation over the DESI DR2+CMB posterior region remains negligible relative to the intrinsic precision of the original \texttt{CSST Emulator}, as demonstrated in Section~\ref{sec:simulation-validation}.

+{ In practice, the extended $w_0$-$w_a$ range depends on the other six cosmological parameters.
+The growth-matching condition requires identical fluctuation amplitudes $\sigma_8(z_*)$ at the target redshift $z_*$.
+When $\Omega_m$, $\Omega_b$, $h$, $n_s$, and $\sum m_\nu$ are fixed, $\sigma_8^2(z_*) \propto A_s$.
+Users need to adjust $A_s$ to satisfy the growth-matching condition within the \csstemu prior range $A_s \in [1.70, 2.50] \times 10^{-9}$.
+We provide the \texttt{SpectralEquivalence\_As} function to compute these adjusted values.
+Note that \csstemu accuracy degrades slightly when $A_s$ approaches the lower bound, likely due to increased shot noise contributions (see Appendix A2 of \cite{Chen2025}). }